 WASHINGTON – The Cybersecurity and Infrastructure Security Agency (CISA) and Girl Scouts of the USA (GSUSA) announced a new memorandum of understanding (MOU) today that formalizes the collaboration between the two organizations in their pursuit to bridge the gender gap in cybersecurity.

-According to a recent report by Women in CyberSecurity (WiCyS) and Cybersecurity Ventures, only about 25% of the global cybersecurity workforce is currently comprised of women.
+Only about 25% of the global cybersecurity workforce is currently comprised of women.
 Yet, women make up 51% of the population.
 Without women pursuing careers in cybersecurity, the industry is missing out on a huge portion of the population’s talent pool.
 To close this gap, it is critical foster an interest in cybersecurity in young girls - even as early as grade school.